Should you complete an EASA or CAA licence?

 We have taken a different approach.
 With students in training and courses enrolled on throughout the Brexit negotiations, we had to be sure that we secured the best position for our students, as well as our school.

 It was originally thought that the UK CAA would accept EASA licences for a period of 2 years.
 However, they have since stated that they would only accept an EASA licence for issue of a UK CAA licence if the EASA licence was held prior to 31st December 2020.
-Therefore, the vast majority of students would complete their training and be issued with an EASA licence.
-Whilst this is likely to yield more job opportunities in Europe, it means that those licence holders would not be able to fly ‘G’ registered aircraft for a UK registered airline, such as British Airways.
+This means that EASA licence holders (for instance) would not be able to fly ‘G’ registered aircraft for a UK registered airline, such as British Airways.
 It would also prove difficult for those who want to become a flight instructor in the UK.

 We are approved by the UK CAA and EASA.
-Therefore, we can complete training for whichever authority the student chooses.
+Therefore, we can complete training for whichever authority the student chooses, or for both authorities (for the integrated Flight Deck Programme and Modular Packages, Dual Licencing is included in the course cost).
 It is important to emphasise that it is the student’s choice who they wish to have their licence issued by.

 During professional flight training, it is necessary to take an Instrument Rating skill test (IR).
 For those who wish to have an EASA licence issued, acclimatisation flying as well as an IR skill test needs to be taken in one of the EU Member States.